 Setting out early, I boarded the high speed ferry to Macau from the China Ferry Terminal in Hong Kong.
 I had long been looking forward to this day and as soon as the boat took off, I could hardly contain my excitement.
 Macau is well known as an international destination for it’s casino’s and the famous Macau Formula 1 car race, but for me it was the Old Town that had sparked my interest.
+What I was to find was some of the best things to do in Macau.

 Although the day was a bit drab and overcast, the ferry ride which only took about an hour was comfortable and not too crowded.
 I was soon disembarking at the Macau Outer Ferry Terminal and made my way easily through Macau’s customs and border control.
 Macau is a Special Administrative Territory of China and there is no need to get a visa prior to arrival for citizens from 66 countries (check before to see if your country is on the list).